The mangoes at my Atenas rental home are keeping me awake

 It seems to be that when you rent a home in Atenas like this complaining client did, there is a chance you will have a huge problem with the mangoes in your yard.
 Unless we cut like 413,659 trees, take or leave a few, because there are mango trees everywhere in Atenas.
 It’s a miracle nobody got killed by a mango yet.

 I like the rain a lot because without rain, we wouldn’t have any mangoes and I love them.
 It only seems that in this particular area in Atenas it doesn’t rain cats and dogs, but it rains mangoes no matter if you live in a rental home or on your own.
 This tenant wrote in his complaint that his wife, “cannot even work in the rancho of our Atenas rental home like she had originally intended because of the constant banging on the rancho roof.
-Okay, here we had another expat who was not willing to adjust.
+I know, he was worried about his “media naranja“.
+BUT, here we had another expat who was not willing to adjust.

 How to fix the problem